-RiverRidge Recycling, Northern Ireland’s largest independent waste management company, welcomed members from the Chartered Institution of Wastes Management (CIWM) to its state of the art Materials Recovery Facility in Garvagh.
+RiverRidge Recycling, Northern Ireland’s most integrated waste management company, welcomed members from the Chartered Institution of Wastes Management (CIWM) to its state of the art Materials Recovery Facility in Garvagh.

 Based across four sites, Garvagh, Newbuildings, Portadown and Belfast, RiverRidge Recycling provides a comprehensive range of waste management services and solutions to a highly diverse customer base across both the private and public sectors of Northern Ireland.